morganmayday/tayen-core/archetypes/maven/sharp.md

 #### Cunning Improvisation
 A first-level sharp that rolls _any_ skill check can spend a Cunning Die to apply their Finagle bonus to it, instead of their usual bonus.
 They can only do this before they roll.

+#### Mix It Up
+A first-level sharp does not have access to spin dice, but can still cast spells.
+They choose two skills they're trained in, as well as Finagle, to have access to spells from.

+Since they don't have access to spin dice, casting any spell will always be Stressful for them.
+However, instead of converting half the

 Design Notes